 - A. Public Hearing.
-Upon initiation of a rezoning, Zoning Ordinance text amendment, Regulating Plan amendment, or Master Plan amendment, a public hearing on the proposed amendment must be scheduled before the Planning Commission.
+Upon initiation of a rezoning, Zoning Ordinance text amendment, Street Type amendment, or Master Plan amendment, a public hearing on the proposed amendment must be scheduled before the Planning Commission.
 Notice of the hearing must be given in accordance with the provisions of Section 3.10, Public Notice Requirements. - B. Planning Commission Review and Recommendation.
 Following the public hearing, the Planning Commission must identify and evaluate all factors relevant to the petition and report its findings and recommendations to the City Council.
 In the case of an amendment to the official Zoning Map (Rezoning), the Planning Commission must consider the criteria contained in Sec.
 18.04 Criteria for Amendment of the Official Zoning Map (Rezoning), below, in making its findings and recommendation.
-In the case of an amendment to a regulating plan in Article 6 (site or street type change), the Planning Commission must consider the criteria contained in Sec.
-18.05
+In the case of an amendment to a Street Type, as defined in Article 6, the Planning Commission must consider the criteria for Lanning Commission must contained in Sec.
+18.06 Criteria for Amendment to a Street Type, as defined in Article 6, the Planning Commission must consider the criteria contained in Sec.
+18.06 Criteria for

-- Criteria for Amendment of a Regulating Plan in Article 6 (Site or street type change), below, in making its finding and recommendation. - C. City Council Review and Action.
-Following receipt of the findings and recommendation of the Planning Commission, the City Council must consider the proposed Zoning Ordinance Map, Regulating Plan, or text amendment.
+Amendment of a Street Type below in making its findings and recommendation.

+- C. City Council Review and Action.
+Following receipt of the findings and recommendation of the Planning Commission, the City Council must consider the proposed Zoning Ordinance Map, Street Type, or text amendment.
 In the case of an amendment to the text of this Zoning Ordinance, the City Council may modify or revise the proposed amendment as recommended by the Planning Commission.
-In the case of an amendment to the Official Zoning Map (rezoning) or a Regulating Plan in Article 6 (site or street type change), the City Council must approve or deny the amendment, which must be based on consideration of the criteria contained in Sec.
+In the case of an amendment to the Official Zoning Map (rezoning) or a Street Type, the City Council must approve or deny the amendment, which must be based on consideration of the criteria contained in Sec.
 18.04 Criteria for Amendment of the Official Zoning Map (Rezoning), or in Sec.
-18.05 Criteria for Amendment of a Regulating Plan in Article 6 (Site or street type change), respectively.
+18.06 Criteria for Amendment of Street Type, respectively.
 Ordinances are enacted per the procedure described in Section 6.2 of the Charter of the City of Berkley. - D. Notice of Adoption.
-Following the adoption of a zoning text, regulating plan or Official Zoning Map amendment by the City Council, a notice will be published in accordance with the Michigan Zoning Enabling Act, Act 110 of the Public Acts of 2006, MCL 125.3101 et seq., as amended. - E. Resubmittal.
-No petition for a Zoning Ordinance text, regulating plan, or Official Zoning Map amendment that has been denied by the City Council can be resubmitted for a period of one year from the date of denial, except on the grounds of new evidence or proof of changed conditions.
+Following the adoption of a zoning text, Street Type, or Official Zoning Map amendment by the City Council, a notice will be published in accordance with the Michigan Zoning Enabling Act, Act 110 of the Public Acts of 2006, MCL 125.3101 et seq., as amended. - E. Resubmittal.
+No petition for a Zoning Ordinance text, Street Type, or Official Zoning Map amendment that has been denied by the City Council can be resubmitted for a period of one year from the date of denial, except on the grounds of new evidence or proof of changed conditions.